ARM-software/abi-aa/aapcs64/aapcs64.rst

 - Byte order.

 - Size and format of data types: pointer, long int and wchar\_t and the format of half-precision floating-point values.
-Here we define three data models (see `The standard variants`_ and `Arm C and C++ language mappings`_ for details):
+Here we define two data models (see `The standard variants`_ and `Arm C and C++ language mappings`_ for details):

-    - ILP32: **(Beta)** SysV-like variant where int, long int and pointer are 32-bit.

     - LP64: SysV-like variant where int is 32-bit, but long int and pointer are 64-bit.